noodlemctwoodle/pf-azure-sentinel/Logstash-Configuration/README.md

 ![pfsesne-settings](../.images/image3.png)

-### Install Log Analytics Plugin
+## Install and Configure the Log Analytics Plugin For Logstash

+Make a note of your Azure Configuration, you will need it to configure the the Log Analytics Plugin for logstash in `step 4`.

+1. Login to Azure and browse to your `Log Analytics workspace` settings
+2. Select `Agents Management` and make a note of you `Workspace ID` and `Primary Key`

+    ![settings](../.images/image6.png)

-1. Run the command to install the [Azure Log Analytics](https://github.com/yokawasa/logstash-output-azure_loganalytics) plugin
+3. Run the command to install the [Azure Log Analytics](https://github.com/yokawasa/logstash-output-azure_loganalytics) plugin

     sudo /usr/share/logstash/bin/logstash-plugin install logstash-output-azure_loganalytics

-2. Make a note of your Azure Configuration, you will need it to configure the the Log Analytics Plugin for logstash.

-    a.
-Login to Azure and browse to your "Log Analytics workspace" settings

-    b.
-Select `Agents Management` and make a note of you `Workspace ID` and `Primary Key`

-    ![settings](../.images/image6.png)

-3. Edit the Logstash configuration sudo nano /etc/logstash/conf.d/50-outputs.conf
+4. Edit the Logstash configuration sudo nano /etc/logstash/conf.d/50-outputs.conf

         output {